ghga-de/epic-docs/78-royal-angelfish/technical_specification.md

 - Validity periods and assertion dates
 - Unique ID (matching the corresponding claim ID in the Claims Repository)

+Claims with a revocation date set should not appear in the list of access grants.

 The `DELETE` endpoints should *not* actually delete the corresponding claim, but instead set its revocation date.

+The endpoints of the Access Request Service must require authorization as data steward.
+The endpoints of the Claims Repository are only internal and therefore do not need authorization.
+We should make the Claims Repository API more restrictive in the future (zero trust principle), but not as part of this epic.

 ### User Registry: